NHSDigital/nhs-login-help-centre/src/provewhoyouare/withid.md

 2. record your face using your device
 3. enter your NHS number if you know it

-We ask you to record your face so that we can compare it to your photo ID and prove who you are.
+We ask you to record your face so that we can compare it to your photo <span aria-label="I.D.">ID</span> and prove who you are.
 We may also ask you for more details to help find your NHS record, like your date of birth or postcode.

 ---

 ## Photo ID we can accept

-The image you send needs to be of your original photo ID.
+The image you send needs to be of your original photo <span aria-label="I.D.">ID</span>.
 You cannot send an image of a printout or screen showing your photo ID.

 We can accept an expired photo <span aria-label="I.D.">ID</span> if it expired less than 6 months ago.